This is a collection of philosophy notes, both for Toki Pona and for these lessons.

 Try to pronounce the following words.
 The pronunciation is in a clip under the spoiler!

-There’s a button labeled Toggle SP in the top right for mobile, and the bottom right for desktop.
-It switches sitelen pona for English letters and back.
-Try it out here!
+There's a button labeled sitelen+pona Toggle in the bottom right, and it switches sitelen pona for English letters and back.
+Try it out!

 If you struggled with some of these, don't worry!
 A few of them were chosen to be tricky.
 Come back later and try the pronunciations again!